bespoken/bespoken-docs/guides/ivr.md

 In this test:
 - We call the configured number and start transcribing the call in real-time.
 - We expect to hear "Hi!
-This is the bespoken airlines contact center.
+This is the Bespoken airlines contact center.
 In a few words, please tell me what you're calling about."
 - We say "Cancellations" after hearing "tell me what you are calling about."
 - We press `6286` on our keypad after hearing "4 digit booking code."
 - We expect to hear "Your booking with code 6286 has been canceled.
 Thanks for calling, have a nice day!"